KenDickey/Crosstalk/README.md

   Keep things as simple as possible

 ## Open Questions/Problems:
-  -- Can Larceny Scheme's Environments be leverages to provide cleanly separated Scheme and Smalltalk namespaces?
+  - Can Larceny Scheme's Environments be leverages to provide cleanly separated Scheme and Smalltalk namespaces?
-  -- How to introduce decent debugging?
+  - How to introduce decent debugging?
-  -- What kinds of caching would make significant performance difference?
+  - What kinds of caching would make significant performance difference?
-      + Symbol property-list
+      - Symbol property-list
-      + PIC at call sites
+      - PIC at call sites
-      + Hashtable cache
+      - Hashtable cache
-  -- Finalization pecularities (expectation of early finalization) -- How best to make Smalltalk object structures native to Larceny?
+  - Finalization pecularities (expectation of early finalization)
+  - How best to make Smalltalk object structures native to Larceny?
-  -- What compiler/runtime changes would help?
+  - What compiler/runtime changes would help?
-  -- #allInstancesDo:
+  - #allInstancesDo:
-  -- #become:
+  - #become:
-  -- Dynamic class changes & schema evolution (w lazy instance update)
+  - Dynamic class changes & schema evolution (w lazy instance update)

 ## The story so far..
-  Dispatch mechanics (message send with #perform:)
+  1. Dispatch mechanics (message send with #perform:)
-  Class Structure (bootstrap + fixup; classes can create subclasses) Basic unit tests (need to be populated)
+  2. Class Structure (bootstrap + fixup; classes can create subclasses)
+  3. Basic unit tests (need to be populated)

 ## Upcoming
+  - Fill in the class structure (approx ANSI)
-  Parsing Smalltalk with location/position info Transliteration into Scheme
+  - Parsing Smalltalk with location/position info
+  - Transliteration into Scheme
-  Read and execute Smalltalk code directly
+  - Read and execute Smalltalk code directly
+  - Look at runtime issues